spawnmarvel/azure-automation-bicep-and-labs/README.md

 ## Automating Azure (glasspaper 2023 Paul "Dash" Wojcicki-Jarocki)

-Make our life easier in Azure
+Make our life easier in Azure.
+Explorer Powershell and where it fits in, main topic is Automation accounts.

 1. Azure Portal